Holy Ghost Catholic Church (Denver)

 Holy Ghost Catholic Church is a Catholic church at 1900 California Street in Denver, Colorado, United States.

 The church was consecrated in 1943.

+The architectural style is both Italian and Spanish, using locally sourced travertine marble, stained glass, and wood carvings.

+In 1984, Fentress architects completed the 1999 Broadway tower, which rises 43 floors above the church.

-The church is managed by the Oblates of the Virgin Mary.
+The church is managed by the Oblates of the Virgin Mary on behalf of the Archbishop of Denver.